Pendragon (role-playing game): Setting

-Adventures are often political, military, or spiritual in nature, rather than dungeon crawls, and are often presented as taking place congruently with events from Arthurian legend.

 An important part of the game is the time between adventures, during which player characters manage their estates, get married, age, and have children.
-Typically, the characters will have one adventure per year, and campaigns often carry over across generations, with players retiring their character and taking the role of that character's heir.
+In a typical suggested campaign, the characters might have one adventure per year, and the campaign might carry over across generations, with players retiring their character and taking the role of that character's heir.
 This is quite different from most role-playing games, where one set of characters is played fairly intensively, and there is typically little consideration made of what happens to their family or descendants.
-The influence of this idea can be seen in the Ars Magica RPG, which also encourages stories taking years or decades to unfold (and which is also set in medieval Europe).
+The influence of this idea can be seen in the Ars Magica RPG, which also encourages stories taking years or decades to unfold.

 The default Pendragon setting is a pastiche of actual fifth- and sixth-century British history, high medieval history (10th to 15th centuries), and Arthurian legend.
-The political forces are roughly those actually present in sub-Roman Britain: Celts fighting Germanic, Irish, and Pictish invaders in the wake of the collapse of Roman authority.
-Technology and many aspects of culture, however, progress in an accelerated fashion, such that King Arthur's Britain is depicted as thoroughly feudal.
+The political forces are roughly those actually present in sub-Roman Britain: Roman authority has collapsed, and Britons are fighting Germanic, Irish, and Pictish factions.
+However, technology, culture, and society are thoroughly feudal, drawing more from post-Norman conquest Britain of the 11th century and beyond.
 Knights bear unique coats of arms, joust in tournaments, follow chivalric customs, and pursue courtly love.
 In effect, many trappings of the milieu in which the Arthurian romances were composed are projected backwards.
 Many of the campaign events and personalities come from the great mass of Arthurian literature composed from the Middle Ages to the twentieth century.
-That being said, it is also possible to run a Pendragon campaign set firmly in the Dark Ages or in a more fantastic vision of Arthurian Britain.
+That said, there is flexibility for a gamemaster to tweak the default setting to whatever is desired: one set firmly in the Dark Ages, one set in a more fantastic vision of Arthurian Britain with magic and miracles comparatively commonplace, and so on.

 System

 The rules system of Pendragon is most notable for its system of personality traits and passions that both control and represent the character's behavior.
 Otherwise, it uses fairly traditional game mechanics for normal play, based to some degree on the Basic Role-Playing (BRP) system,.
 It also has a set of charts and tables for determining what happens to a character's family in between adventures.
-The characters' ability scores are based on BRP standard, but skills are resolved using d20, rather than d100.
+The characters' ability scores are based on the BRP standard, but skills are resolved using d20, rather than d100.